aws-samples/shopfloor-connectivity/docs/adapters/mqtt.md

 ## MqttSourceConfiguration

-The MqttSourceConfiguration extends the common Source configuration with MQTT specific source configuration data
+The MqttSourceConfiguration extends the common <a href="../core/source-configuration.md">Source configuration</a> with MQTT specific source configuration data

 <table>
 <colgroup>